davidje13/Refacto/docs/CONTRIBUTING.md

 During development, the build time can be significant.
-An alternative is to run the application in the background in watch mode using `npm start -- --fake-sso` (this differs from `npm start` because it uses a fake Google single-sign-on endpoint even if you have configured a real client ID), then run the end-to-end tests against that
+An alternative is to run the application in the background in watch mode using `npm start -- --mock-sso` (this differs from `npm start` because it uses a mock Google single-sign-on endpoint even if you have configured a real client ID), then run the end-to-end tests against that
 deployment: